 Report to ExMC

-The assessors shall submit to the ExMC Secretary, with a copy to the representatives of the candidate assessment and testing laboratory, a confidential report containing their findings and recommendations, including the level of the ExTR review, as per 11.2.12, taking into account the declaration submitted together with the application.
+The assessors shall submit to the ExMC Secretary, with a copy to the representatives of the candidate assessment and testing laboratory, a confidential report, with supporting information, containing their findings and recommendations, including the level of the ExTR review, as per 11.2.12, taking into account the declaration submitted together with the application.
+The Secretariat will review the report and then submit it for vote by the ExMC.
 The candidate may attend an ExMC meeting or submit written comments to respond to enquiries regarding its application.

 Acceptance